-Miss Bostock, and played hockey, netball and tennis for the school.
+Founder's Day was held in the summer starting with a service in the Abbey followed by tennis in the grounds opposite the main school and tea in Miss Palmer's kitchen.
+I enjoyed sport, with Miss Bostock, and played hockey, netball and tennis for the school.
 This involved practices after school each week and on Saturdays we welcomed teams from other schools or went by coach to play them in different parts of Dorset - Bruton, Blandford and Beaminster to name a few.
 We played hockey at the back of the school and on a pitch near Foster's - the boys Grammar School up the road.
 I spent time in the sixth form going to Foster's to do 'A' level maths.
 We also learnt Scottish dancing and there were regular sessions of country dancing.

 Breaktime was spent standing in the drive and by the bicycle sheds, chatting and exchanging stories.
-After learning how to dissect creatures mainly insects - in biology I decided that this was not for me and did not take the subject at 'O' level.
-Nor did I take Art after Mrs Gervis - a well known artist herself - told me following a lesson on 'perspective' that I was not observant enough to be any good at art.
+After learning how to dissect creatures - mainly insects - in biology I decided that this was not for me and did not take the subject at 'O' level.
+Nor did I take Art after Mrs Gervis - a well known artist herself told me following a lesson on 'perspective' that I was not observant enough to be any good at art.
 Much time in History was spent copying information from the board and writing essays about kings and queens through the centuries and the causes of wars I seem to remember.
-We read Shakespeare - Julius Caesar, Macbeth and the Merchant of Venice and learnt speeches - as well as poems- by heart with Miss Christopher.
+We read Shakespeare -Julius Caesar, Macbeth and the Merchant of Venice and learnt speeches - as well as poems- by heart with Miss Christopher.
 She taught us how to do précis - a skill which I have found very useful.
 We also watched the film of the ballet Romeo and Juliet and another very good film I remember about Dutch Art.
 Miss William's Latin lessons were accompanied by stories of her life to make them more interesting but much Latin was learnt.
 I took the subject at 'A' level and found that it has served me well.
 French was a joy, taught by the passionate and much loved Miss Dew who when she retired kept us all in touch and was visited by so many of us whenever we returned to Sherborne.
 Maths was taught by Miss Hodgson and she made the subject easy to learn and interesting .
 I went on to study both Maths and French at Keele University.